 How to make apple brown betty:

 - Toast the bread until browned and crisp, then add to a food processor and pulse to form large, coarse crumbs.
-I like to have some larger pieces, that don’t melt into the juice from the apple.
-Larger crumbs give the dessert texture.
+I like to have some larger pieces to give the dessert texture.

 - Combine the brown sugar, spices, flour and butter and use a pastry blender or fork to combine.

-- Add the breadcrumbs to the sugar mixture and toss together.
+- Add the breadcrumbs to the sugar and spice mixture and toss together.

 - Peel and thinly slice the apples.
-Add a little granulated sugar and lemon juice and toss to combine.
+Add a little granulated sugar and lemon juice to the fruit and toss to combine.

-- In a one quart casserole dish add 1/3 of the bread crumb mixture, top with half of the apples, followed by 1/3 of the breadcrumbs, 1/2 of the apples and finished with the remaining crumb mixture.
+- In a one quart casserole dish add ⅓ of the spice and bread crumb mixture, top with half of the apples, followed by ⅓ of the breadcrumbs, ½ of the apples and finished with the remaining crumb mixture.

 - Cover with foil and bake for 40 minutes at 350°.